Trigger a Process by Email

 Troubleshooting

-1. Ensure the sender has adequate permissions to trigger the process by email.
+1. Ensure the sender has adequate permissions to send emails that trigger the process.

 2. Double-check the trigger email address — did the email go to the correct address?